thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-06-23-welcoming-our-new-residents-thoughtworks-arts-residency.markdown

 ## Updates from Art-A-Hack™ Alumni
 **Maria Mishurenko** [shared her game design process and creative tools for AR audio wearables](https://www.awexr.com/usa-2020/agenda/1303-designing-creative-tools-for-ar-audio-wearables-le), on Friday, May 29 at [Awe](https://www.awexr.com/).
 Maria also has a new project called Impromptu Jam currently in [Kaleidoscope's Creative Challenge Grant](https://www.kaleidoscope.fund/).

-**Rachel Uma**, who spoke at ThoughtWorks Berlin with Andrew McWilliams in February on *Incubating Art & Technology Collaborations*, was just awarded an honorable mention from [Prix Ars Electronica Prize](https://ars.electronica.art/prix/en/winners/#digitalcommunities) for her [School of Machines, Making and Make-Believe](http://schoolofma.org/), under the category, *Digital Communities*.
+**Rachel Uma**, who spoke at Thoughtworks Berlin with Andrew McWilliams in February on *Incubating Art & Technology Collaborations*, was just awarded an honorable mention from [Prix Ars Electronica Prize](https://ars.electronica.art/prix/en/winners/#digitalcommunities) for her [School of Machines, Making and Make-Believe](http://schoolofma.org/), under the category, *Digital Communities*.
 The School of Machines, Making and Make-Believe, provides hands-on learning experiences in art, technology, design, and human connection, and has collaborated with [Volumetric Society](https://www.meetup.com/volumetric/) on past meet-ups.

 **Heidi J. Boisvert**, (Art-A-Hack '18 City Tech partner)  is measuring our unconscious response to media and gave a recent [TEDTalk: How I'm using biological data to tell better stories - and spark social change.](https://www.ted.com/talks/heidi_boisvert_how_i_m_using_biological_data_to_tell_better_stories_and_spark_social_change?fbclid=IwAR3cK1ARC23ndO1Worx9OALJfWH5ex8RuGlIlFTAPzK-6tNHffZwCJRffNs#t-1951) The [Denver Center For The Performing Arts](https://www.denvercenter.org/news-center/announcing-the-creative-team-for-theater-of-the-mind/?) announced Heidi as part of the creative team behind the new immersive production [Theater of the Mind](https://theateroftheminddenver.com/).
 As the technology designer, she will be collaborating with co-creator David Byrne.